Ugali: Zimbabwe

 Zimbabweans prefer white maize meal.
 However, during times of famine or hardship, they resorted to eating yellow maize meal, which is sometimes called "Kenya", because it was once imported from that nation.
-Before the introduction of maize, isitshwala was made from inyawuthi finger millet.
+Before the introduction of maize, sadza was made from mapfunde finger millet.
+In recent times, young people in Zimbabwe tend to prefer rice to sadza or isitshwala.
+The Grain Millers Association of Zimbabwe (GMAZ) National Chairman Tafadzwa Musarara commented that the future working class will be eating less sadza and more rice and bread as alternatives.

-Isitshwala is typically served on individual plates, but traditionally isitshwala was eaten from a communal bowl, a tradition that is still maintained by some families mainly in the rural areas.
-It is generally eaten with the right hand without the aid of cutlery; often rolled into a ball before being dipped into a variety of condiments such as sauce/gravy, sour milk, or stewed vegetables.
+Sadza is typically served on individual plates, but traditionally sadza was eaten from a communal bowl, a tradition that is still maintained by some families mainly in the rural areas.
+It is generally eaten with the right hand without the aid of cutlery, often rolled into a ball before being dipped into a variety of condiments such as sauce/gravy, sour milk, or stewed vegetables.

-Notable foods eaten with isitshwala include:
+Notable foods eaten with sadza include:

-Meat is known as inyama in isiNdebele.
+Meat is known as nyama in Shona.